Robin2091/ACVHoloLens/README.md

 * create a variable frame rate video from the frames
 * sync the audio and video and generate an mkv file

+Now you can create a new text file named 'categories.txt' where each row contains the name of an object you annotated during the data collection run.
+You should also create a json file with the list of categories in the COCO dataset format named 'categories.json'.

-Now you can run the following command: 'python GenerateDataset.py --data_folder {path_to_run_folder}' to create a weakly annotated dataset in COCO format from the data.
-The Vosk speech to text API is used to parse
+Run the following command: 'python GenerateDataset.py --data_folder {path_to_run_folder}' to create a weakly annotated dataset in COCO format from the data.
+The Vosk speech to text API is used to parse through the audio data to look for the categories listed in the text file.
+For each detected instance of a cetgory, a video frame that includes the category object and an eye gaze point that is located on the object are selected.
+A 'dataset.json' file is created that contains all of the annotations.

 ## Additional Resources